andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 The documented lab tests were run both on [render.com](https://render.com/) and [Vercel](https://vercel.com/) and across different regions (Oregon, Washington, San Francisco) and different runtimes (long-running server, serverless, edge) to achieve diverse results.

 Depending on runtime, region, and version, the full stack apps showed different performance results.
-However, the full stack apps outperformed the client-only SPA.

-The client-side SPA showed faster Largest Contentful Paint measurements when the full stack app was deployed to a region further away (Washington).
+However, the full stack apps outperformed the client-only SPA in most cases.
+The client-side SPA only showed faster LCP measurements when the full stack app was deployed to a region further away (Washington).
+There is an opportunity to further investigate performance-improvements in this case.

 Taking the average of the averages (medium of medium) across the different test runs using Remix (long-running server, serverless Washington, serverless San Francisco, edge), we can document the following results.